ownhome-tech/hiring-ui-case-study/README.md

 ### Considerations
 - It's up to you to define the data structures
+- Style the application as per the designs provided below
 - Responsive behaviour of the layout and respond or adadpt elements down to a screen width of 320px.
 - Validate the form input with min/max ranges.
 - Add unit tests for loan calculation